Skip to content

 • Type: Boolean

-• Description: Whether to store successful test output in JUnit XML
+• Description: Whether to store successful test output in the JUnit XML report.

 • Documentation: JUnit support